deltachat-bot/public-bots/index.md

 To verify the bot click the bot address in the table below.

-To see supported commands send `/help` to the bots.
+To see the bot's help try sending `/help` to the bots.

 | Address                           | Description                                                 | Language | Availability | Administrator |
 | ------------------------------    | ----------------------------------------------------------- | :------: | :----------: | ------------- |